DataDog/dd-py-tracing-workshop/README.md

 Now that Datadog is doing the work for us at the middleware layer, lets drop out `@timing_decorator` and each `with TimingContextManager` in our `app.py` file.

 If we hit our app a few more times, we can see that datadog has begun to display some information for us.
-Let's walk through what you're seeing -
+Let's walk through what you're seeing:
+- Services List
+- Service Page
+- Resource Page
+- Trace View

 ## Step 7 - Services, Names, and Resources
 Datadog's tracing client configures your application to emit _Spans_ .